react-cosmos/react-cosmos/README.md

 ===
 Data exploration framework

-**Cosmos provides a flat infrastructure of autonomous Components for scaling user interfaces.** It prevents scaling complexity by enforcing a zero-bootstrap policy and by having data structures dictate code logic and not the other way around.
+**Cosmos is a JavaScript user interface framework that cares about data clarity and component autonomy.** It prevents scaling complexity by enforcing a zero-bootstrap policy and by having data structures dictate code logic and not the other way around.

-Built on top of Facebook's great [**React**](http://facebook.github.io/react/), implementing a **uniform Component model.** The Component is a self-contained, UI building block.
+Built on top of Facebook's [**React**](http://facebook.github.io/react/), Cosmos glues components together and provides a uniform structure between them.

-Check out a working example at http://skidding.github.io/cosmos/
+Components are self-contained, UI building blocks.

+See Cosmos in action by [playing a game of **Flatris.**](http://skidding.github.io/cosmos/)

 Jump to: